- About

 Corporate Governance introduces students to the role and responsibilities of the board of directors and executive management in private, public, and nonprofit entities.
 The course will examine the purpose, evolution and history of corporate governance standards, the current structure, makeup, priorities and culture of boards, shareholder/stakeholder engagement, shareholder activism, corporate social responsibility, indemnification of boards and their management, and current "hot" topics in corporate governance.

 Financial Institution Regulation introduces foundational concepts on general financial institution compliance, including compliance methods and regulations affecting banks, securities firms, funds, and other financial services.
 Compliance case studies will help students understand how a financial institution's compliance department operates.
-This includes discussions on recommend best practices, policies and procedures.
+This includes discussions on recommended best practices, policies and procedures.

 Global Regulatory Compliance provides an introduction to regulatory regimes governing business practices that are enforced globally and with which multinational and other companies that are engaged in cross-border transactions must comply; as well as the ways that organizations ensure compliance with such laws and regulations.
 This course will cover specific regulatory regimes that are enforced globally including, antitrust, the Foreign Corrupt Practices Act, the OECD Anti-Bribery Convention, Anti-Money Laundering, Data Privacy, U.S. Export Controls, and regulatory governance of/restrictions on foreign direct investment.